wp-plugins/press-permit-core/readme.txt

 = 2.1.14 =
 Initial production release

 == Changelog ==

+= 2.1.22 - 25 Sep 2013 =
+* Feature : Bulk-assign roles or exceptions for multiple users (link on Permissions > Users screen)
+* Fixed : Terms were not included in get_terms() output based on user's access to private posts if terms counts are not shown, or if taxonomy is hierarchical and there are no subterms
+* Fixed : IE styling error on Edit Permissions screen
+* Lang : Added .pot file
+* Lang : Updated .po file

 = 2.1.21 - 23 Sep 2013 =
 * Fixed : Plugins screen indicated update available for Press Permit Core even if current version was installed